antarctica/add-scripts/README.md

 ### Clone previous records

-This script copies the previous/current records for datasets that will be updated in the next release into a folder.
+This script copies previous/current records for datasets that will be updated in an upcoming release into a folder.

 Before running this script you will need to:

-- decide which datasets will be updated in the release
+- decide which datasets will be updated in the upcoming release
-- update the `DATASETS_TO_CLONE` variable in the script (comment out any items not part of the release)
+- update the `DATASETS_TO_CLONE` variable in the script to comment out any items not part of the release
-- update the `NEXT_RELEASE` variable in the script
+- update the `NEXT_RELEASE` variable in the script to the upcoming release

 To run this script: